Tridib11/Cyber-Security/README.md

  3. Command to check IP in Windows env ( ipconfig )
  4. IPv4 and IPv6
  5. Public and Private IP

+  - Public IP address are always unique across the internet.
+  - Private IP address are unique within a network, but not across the internet.